cwesson/funge-plus-plus/README.md

 specification.
 This mode can be enabled with `-fthreads=native`.

 ### Auto-Dimensions
 The dimensionality (up to 4D) is determined automatically based on the file contents.
-This can be overriden with the `-std` argument.
+This can be overridden with the `-std` argument.
 Funge-lib formatted files are 3D.
 Higher dimensions can be determined automatically from BeQunge formatted files with or without the `Dimensions` directive.